akhodakivskiy/VimFx/documentation/commands.md

 favors semantic elements over unsemantic ones and takes that into account when deciding the hint length for elements.

-One more thing about hints: Some hint characters are easier to type than others.
+Some hint characters are easier to type than others.
 The ones on the home row are of course the best.
 When customizing the [hint chars] option you should put the best keys to the left and the worst ones to the right.
 VimFx favors keys to the left, so that should give you the optimal hints.

+Hints are added on top of the corresponding element.
+If they obscure the display too much you can hold shift to make them transparent.
+(See [Styling] if you’d like to change that.)
+The hints can also sometimes cover each other.
+Press `<space>` and `<s-space>` to switch which one should be on top.

 When giving a count to an `f` command, all markers will be re-shown after you’ve typed the hint characters of one of them, _count_ minus one times.
 All but the